developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure SIM card slot that is used by the WWAN adapter.

 A given device may or may not support a WWAN Adapter.
-An attempt to configure the WWAN Adapter on a device that does not have one will result in an error.
+An attempt to configure the WWAN Adapter on a device that does not have one results in an error.
 A given device may have a limited number of SIM card slots.
-An attempt to configure the WWAN Adapter to use an unsupported SIM card slot will result in an error.
+An attempt to configure the WWAN Adapter to use an unsupported SIM card slot results in an error.
 A given device may support a given SIM car slot, but that SIM car slot may not contain a SIM card.
-An attempt to configure the WWAN Adapter to use a supported but unpopulated SIM card slot will result in an error.
+An attempt to configure the WWAN Adapter to use a supported but unpopulated SIM card slot results in an error.

-- When a value of ***Slot 1*** is chosen, the WWAN adapter will attempt to use the SIM card slot designated as Slot 1.
+- When a value of ***Slot 1*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 1.

-- When a value of ***Slot 2*** is chosen, the WWAN adapter will attempt to use the SIM card slot designated as Slot 2.
+- When a value of ***Slot 2*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 2.

-- When a value of ***Slot 3*** is chosen, the WWAN adapter will attempt to use the SIM card slot designated as Slot 3.
+- When a value of ***Slot 3*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 3.

-- When a value of ***Slot 4*** is chosen, the WWAN adapter will attempt to use the SIM card slot designated as Slot 4.
+- When a value of ***Slot 4*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 4.